Marek J Kozubal, KB1NCG

 Arlington, MA 02476-7349

 Radio amateurs have a proud history of providing communications during times of emergency.
 Some choose to volunteer directly and serve agencies’ communications needs, like the American Red Cross, Salvation Army, or local and state emergency management.
 But the majority participate through the Amateur Radio Emergency Service.
 ARES® is comprised of licensed amateurs who have voluntarily registered their qualifications and equipment with their local ARES leadership for communications duty in the public service when disaster strikes.
-ARES members have responded to local and regional disasters since the 1930s, including the attacks of September 11, 2001 and the central Massachusetts ice storms in December, 2008.
+Since the 1930s, ARES members have responded to local, regional and national disasters, including: the attacks of September 11, 2001 in New York City; the central Massachusetts ice storms in December, 2008; and communications support at Cape Cod shelters in March, 2018.

 Amateur Radio Emergency Service® (ARES)